 General Data Protection Regulation (GDPR)

-The General Data Protection Regulation (GDPR) is a complex piece of EU wide legislation which comes into effect on 25th May 2018 and is designed to give individuals better control over how their personal data is collected, processed and stored.
+The General Data Protection Regulation (GDPR) is a complex piece of EU wide legislation which came into effect on 25th May 2018 and is designed to give individuals better control over how their personal data is collected, processed and stored.

 General Privacy Notice